AAA (Authentication, Authorization, and Accounting) is a framework

 address information for nodes that communicate over the monitored network.

-maintains and provides easy access to a distributed directory.
+protocol that maintains and provides easy access to a distributed

-A level-triggered alert is issued at specified intervals for as long as the metric
+A level-triggered alert is generated at specified intervals for as long as the metric

 value remains above the configured threshold.